zenothin/openbook-api/docs/COMMUNITY_GUIDELINES.md

 Points borrowed from the [Norwegian Data Protection Authority](https://www.datatilsynet.no/personvern-pa-ulike-omrader/internett-og-apper/bilder-pa-nett/bilder-av-barn/).

 #### On harmful beliefs
-Some beliefs can cause real life harm.
-For example, the now unfortunately wide-spread belief that vaccination causes autism [(it doesn’t as overwhelmingly proven by numeours and independent studies)](https://www.healthychildren.org/English/safety-prevention/immunizations/Pages/Vaccine-Studies-Examine-the-Evidence.aspx) [resulting](https://jamanetwork.com/journals/jama/fullarticle/2656158?appId=scweb) in the [resurgence of measles outbreaks](https://www.unicef.org/press-releases/over-20-million-children-worldwide-missed-out-measles-vaccine-annually-past-8-years).
+Some beliefs can cause real-life harm.
+For example, the now unfortunately widespread belief that vaccination causes autism [(it doesn’t, as overwhelmingly proven by numerous and independent studies)](https://www.healthychildren.org/English/safety-prevention/immunizations/Pages/Vaccine-Studies-Examine-the-Evidence.aspx) [resulting](https://jamanetwork.com/journals/jama/fullarticle/2656158?appId=scweb) in the [resurgence of measles outbreaks](https://www.unicef.org/press-releases/over-20-million-children-worldwide-missed-out-measles-vaccine-annually-past-8-years).
-Beliefs like this example are exempted from the protected status and we will do our best to prevent their spreading on the platform.
+Beliefs like this example are exempted from the protected status, and we will do our best to prevent their spreading on the platform.

 We will also determine a belief to be harmful—and therefore not protected—if:

 * its harm has been widely and independently scientifically proven (such as in the anti-vaccination case cited)
 * it results in the direct physical harm of people (such as in the claim a soap pod was edible resulting in the deaths of seven people and over seven thousand cases of poisoning)
-* it's both proselytised widely on the platform and also exclusionary of other protected statuses
+* it's both proselytised widely on the platform and also exclusionary of one or several protected statuses

 As with all other guidelines, we aim to make the process transparent and always open to debate.

 #### On non-sexual nudity

-We might allow this in the future, however not before we have solid content reporting and filtering mechanisms in place
+We might allow this in the future, but not before we have solid content reporting and filtering mechanisms in place

-If it's not on a painting or sculpture, please abstain yourself from sharing any kind of nudity on the platform.
+If it's not on a painting or sculpture, please abstain from sharing any kind of nudity on the platform.

 Reports on this subject will most likely require personal judgement from the community moderators.